 Meredith Baxter biography

-Born June 21, 1947, in Los Angeles, California, actress Meredith Baxter was the step-daughter of Hollywood producer Jack Fields.
+Born on June 21, 1947, in Los Angeles, California, actress Meredith Baxter was the step-daughter of Hollywood producer Jack Fields.
 Fields helped Baxter enter films with supporting roles in movies such as All the Presidents Men.
 Baxter had better succuss as a television actress, appearing in the 1970s series Bridget Loves Bernie and continuing her success as the mother in the hit series Family Ties (1982).
 After the series ended in 1989, she starred in a string of edgy films in the '90s.

 Actress Meredith Ann Baxter was born on June 21, 1947, in Los Angeles, California.
 Meredith was the only daughter born to aspiring actress Whitney Blake and radio announcer Tom Baxter.
-After her parents divorced, when she was five, her mother wed Hollywood producer Jack Fields.
-The effect of her parents' breakup, coupled with her mother's hasty remarriage, took quite a toll on Meredith.
+At age 5, after her parents divorced, her mother wed Hollywood producer Jack Fields.
+The effect of her parents' breakup, coupled with her mother's hasty remarriage, took quite a toll on Baxter.
 On the other hand, Whitney Blake benefited from her union with Fields, who played an important role in furthering her acting career.

 Small Screen Success